comaps/website/content/support/edits-are-not-uploading-from-organic-maps-to-osm-what-should-i-do/index.md

 ---
-title: "Edits are not uploading from Organic Maps to OSM.
+title: "Edits are not uploading from CoMaps to OSM.
 What should I do?"
-description: "Frequently asked questions for Organic Maps application"
+description: "Frequently asked questions for CoMaps application"
 taxonomies:
   support: ["Map Data"]
 extra: